refinajs/refina/docs/guide/essentials/application.md

 });
 ```

-In fact, some utility functions in Refina itself are provided via the plugin `Prelude`, which is automatically installed when you create an app.
+In fact, utility functions in Refina itself are provided via the plugin `Prelude`, which is automatically installed when you create an app.

 :::warn
 Because the limitations of TypeScript, the component functions provided by plugins that are imported but not used are still visible in the context object in the editor.
 But a runtime error will occur if you use them.
 :::

-## The main function
+## The Main Function

 The main function is where you construct the page and handle events.